xbarin02/brain-compressor/README.md

 The **Brain Compressor** uses an adaptive Golomb-Rice coding based on context modeling.
 The context model uses a single previous byte in the uncompressed stream to predict the next byte.
-The compressor can switch between fast compression mode (default) and multi-pass high compression mode.

 How to build?
 -------------